svideloc/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 ### Data Cleaning

 The original training dataset is found on 'train_set_values.csv', 'train_set_labels.csv'.
 The test set can be found on 'test_set_values.csv'.
-The data comes from the drivendata.org for the competition Pump it Up: Data Mining the Water Table.
+The data comes from the drivendata.org for the competition Pump it Up: Data Mining the Water Table (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).

 For our cleanup, we created a preprocessor file (preprocessor.py).
 In the preprocessor we have the following steps:
     - Merged the 'train_set_values.csv', 'train_set_labels.csv'.